Fact Sheet #39G: The 2010 National Community Rehabilitation Program Compliance Baseline Survey

 (June 2009) (PDF)

-This fact sheet provides information concerning the national compliance baseline survey the Wage and Hour Division (WHD) will conduct among Community Rehabilitation Programs (CRPs) that employ workers with disabilities at special minimum wages under section 14(c) of the Fair Labor Standards Act (FLSA).
-For more general information about the section 14(c) program, please read Fact Sheet No. 39, The Employment of Workers with Disabilities at Special Minimum Wages, or Regulations, 29 C.F.R.
+This fact sheet provides information concerning the national compliance baseline survey the Wage and Hour Division (WHD) will conduct among Community Rehabilitation Programs (CRPs) that employ workers with disabilities at subminimum wages under section 14(c) of the Fair Labor Standards Act (FLSA).
+For more general information about the section 14(c) program, please read Fact Sheet No. 39, The Employment of Workers with Disabilities at Subminimum Wages, or Regulations, 29 C.F.R.
 Part 525.

 What is a national compliance baseline survey?

 A national compliance baseline survey is a strategic, controlled WHD enforcement initiative involving a particular industry or type of employer in order to determine the overall level of compliance within that industry or among that type of employer.
 In addition, baseline surveys make available important information on the effectiveness of WHD interventions and provide an immediate positive impact on the compliance of the employers being surveyed.
 The survey process requires that full WHD investigations be conducted of a representative sample of employers.
 The sample is selected from the universe by an independent party using statistically valid sampling techniques.
 National compliance baseline surveys are one way WHD measures its accomplishments as required by the Government Performance Results Act.

 Why conduct a national compliance survey of section 14(c) employers?

 WHD is committed to the protection of workers with disabilities and expanding their employment opportunities.
 This survey will not only provide a “picture” of compliance within Community Rehabilitation Programs (CRP) but will also help WHD evaluate its previous enforcement efforts and design and deliver more effective compliance education programs.
 WHD has not conducted a survey of compliance within the CRP community since 2002.

 Who will be surveyed?